nginyc/rafiki/docs/user/quickstart-app-developers.rst

 Creating a train job
 --------------------------------------------------------------------

-Only admins & app developers can create train jobs.
 A train job is uniquely identified by its associated app and the app version (returned in output).

 .. seealso:: :meth:`rafiki.client.Client.create_train_job`